gegeismeisme/gg-hanzibishun/docs/privacy-policy.md

 - Display learning statistics and practice history on your device.
 - Remember board and demo preferences.
 - Investigate bugs only when you manually share feedback logs.
-- Show ads to support a free app and grant a temporary ad-free period after a rewarded ad.
+- Show banner ads to support a free app.
-- Unlock a permanent ad-free entitlement after the one-time "Remove Ads" purchase.

 No information leaves your device unless you explicitly export it (for example, by emailing/sharing feedback).